zesty-io/zestyio-atom/README.md

 ### Release Notes

-Planned for Release 0.45.0
+Release 0.46.0

-* Developer Token now store outside the zesty.json file, and in the atom editor
+* Developer Token can optionally be stored outside the zesty.json file, and in the atom editor zestyio settings
+* Better invalid session checking to trigger a login

 Release 0.44.0